kaby76/Domemtech.StringTemplate4/README.md

 This is a fork of the C# String Template repo.
-The old repo [here](https://github.com/antlr/antlrcs) has not been maintained for years, doesn't build with the Net5 SDK or VS2019.
-Since I only need to use StringTemplate4, and not the rest of the software in the repo, I removed all but the essentials for StringTemplate, which you can see is a ton of unnecessary stuff.
-It now includes only Antlr4.StringTemplate.
-Antlr3.Runtime and AntlrBuildTasks are required by Antlr4.StringTemplate.
+The old repo [here](https://github.com/antlr/antlrcs) has not been maintained for years, doesn't build with the Net6 SDK or VS2022.
+Since I only need to use StringTemplate4, and not the rest of the software in the repo, I removed all but the essentials for StringTemplate.

+* Removed AntlrBuildTasks -- this was used to run the tool and generate parsers for StringTemplate grammars, which are in Antlr3.
+Since AntlrBuildTask is removed, the grammars can no longer be updated.
+This is planned as any further changes ongoing should be with an Antlr4 grammar.
+* Moved Antlr3.Runtime to internal Antlr4.StringTemplate -- this was moved so that there is no external dependence on the Antlr3 runtime, and no confusion as to what runtime one is using when this library is used.

 This library is a "netstandard2.0" library, which should be compatible with most modern frameworks.
 I have uploaded it to NuGet: [Domemtech.StringTemplate4](https://www.nuget.org/packages/Domemtech.StringTemplate4/).